morousg/cvGPUSpeedup/README.md

 More detailed information in the future.

 # Final words and contact
-If you are interested in investing in cvGPUSpeedup development for your own usage, please contact <oscar.amoros@outlook.es>
+If you are interested in investing in cvGPUSpeedup development for your own usage, please contact the author at <oscar.amoros@outlook.es>